‘I Just Want to See My Child’: Mom of Black Man Killed by Houston Cop Speaks Out

 According to police accounts, Randle was shot dead by officer S. Privette, whose first initial and last name match those of a cop who was charged in a highly-publicized—and later dismissed—case of alleged police brutality in 2017.

 “Was he perfect?
-No. But he didn’t deserve to be killed,” Rachel told The Daily Beast.
+No. But he didn’t deserve to be killed,” Rachal told The Daily Beast.

 “I just want to see my child so I can hug him and tell him I love him so he can go and be at peace,” she added.